Insulin resistance can be reversed with diet and exercise, but how long does it usually take?

 Weight Loss

 Make sure this is loss of fat, not muscle.
-A starvation or severe calorie restriction diet won’t work.
+A “starvation” or severe calorie restriction diet won’t work long-term.

-Practice portion control and don’t skip meals; long periods in between meals may slow metabolism and sabotage fat loss efforts.
+So practice portion control and don’t skip meals; long periods in between meals may slow metabolism in some people and sabotage fat loss efforts.

 Exercise